BOOK REVIEW BY CHRIS MICH: THE ROUGH GUIDE TO CULT MOVIES

 Photo by Chris Mich.
 All photos taken at the Howard S. Stainton Wildlife Refuge.

-Never before in my #classicfilmreading summer campaigns have I ever dog-eared a book to save a thought on the page as much as I have with Rough Guides’ Cult Movies: Your Guide To The Good, The Bad and The Very Weird (2004).
+Never before in my #classicfilmreading summer campaigns have I ever dog-eared a book to save a thought on the page as much as I have with The Rough Guide to Cult Movies: Your Guide To The Good, The Bad and The Very Weird (2004).
 The book has a slew of editors and contributors – too numerous to mention here – but let me say this: they all love writing about movies, being snarky in the process, and providing an entertaining read that will make you gawk, giggle, or just plain scratch your head in bewilderment.

 The book is written like a field guide for those who wish to reference it in the now-gone corner video rental store or in a coffee shop – no doubt in a heated debate on the worthiness of a film being labeled “cult classic”.
 Each film also has neat, little icons indicating if it is available on VHS or DVD in the US and/or UK.
 Sure, it’s a pre-streaming book – but that doesn’t diminish its value.